Russia says will veto 'unacceptable' Syria resolution

 Russia and China, both veto-wielding Security Council members, have resisted a Western push for a resolution condemning the Syrian government's crackdown on unrest.

 U.N.
-Security Council ambassadors met in New York on Wednesday to discuss ways to overcome their disagreements on the wording of the draft resolution Morocco submitted to council members on Friday.
+Security Council ambassadors met in New York on Wednesday to discuss ways to overcome their disagreements on the wording of the European-Arab draft resolution that Morocco submitted to council members on Friday.

-Western envoys said they did not expect the closed-door meeting would immediately result in a deal with Russia and predicted further negotiating sessions in the coming days.
+The closed-door negotiations ended without a final agreement and will resume on Thursday, Germany's U.N. mission said.
+The draft will be updated to reflect Wednesday's discussions, which the mission said were "rather constructive."

+A council diplomat at the meeting told Reuters, however, that Churkin reiterated to council members that the expression of full support for the Arab League plan in the current draft was "unacceptable."
+He also made clear Moscow could not accept the expression of concern in the draft about arms sales to Syria unless there was a waver for weapons transfers to the Syrian government, the diplomat said.

 Despite the Russian comments, French Foreign Minister Alain Juppe said a "window of hope" had opened.
 "We will work furiously in the next few days to try and get a resolution that will allow the Arab League to forge ahead in finding a solution," he told parliament in Paris.